pingcap/blog/2017-07-24-tidbbestpractice.md

     <a href="https://share.hsforms.com/1e2W03wLJQQKPd1d9rCbj_Q2npzm" onclick="trackViews('TiDB Best Practices', 'subscribe-blog-btn-middle')"><button>Subscribe to Blog</button></a>
 </div>

-The following two conditions don’t have the problem of two accesses:
+The following two conditions don't have the problem of two accesses:

 + Columns of the index have already met the query requirement.
 Assume that the `c` Column on the `t` Table has an index and the query is: `select c from t where c > 10;`.
 At this time, all needed data can be obtained if accessing the index.
 We call this condition Covering Index.
-But if you focus more on the query performance, you can put a portion of columns that don’t need to be filtered but need to be returned in the query result into index, creating composite index.
+But if you focus more on the query performance, you can put a portion of columns that don't need to be filtered but need to be returned in the query result into index, creating composite index.
 Take `select c1, c2 from t where c1 > 10;` as an example.
 You can optimize this query by creating composite index `Index c12 (c1, c2)`.

 + The Primary Key of table is integer.
 In this case, TiDB will use the value of Primary Key as row ID.
 Thus, if the query criterion is on PK, you can directly construct the range of the row ID, scan Table data, and get the result.

 + Query concurrency

  As data is distributed across many Regions, TiDB makes query concurrently.
 But the concurrency by default is not high in case it consumes lots of system resources.
-Besides, as for the OLTP query, it doesn’t involve a large amount of data and the low concurrency is enough.
+Besides, as for the OLTP query, it doesn't involve a large amount of data and the low concurrency is enough.
 But for the OLAP Query, the concurrency is high and TiDB modifies the query concurrency through System Variable.

 - [tidb\_distsql\_scan\_concurrency](https://pingcap.com/docs/v3.0/reference/configuration/tidb-server/tidb-specific-variables/#tidb-distsql-scan-concurrency):
  The concurrency of scanning data, including scanning the Table and index data.